 In connection with Dr. Daniels' appointment as Chief Development Officer, on October 21, 2021, we and our Australian subsidiary entered into an Employment Agreement with Dr. Daniels.
-Pursuant to the employment agreement, Dr. Daniels receives an annual base salary of AUD\$492,000 and he is entitled to receive a performance bonus with a target of up to 40% of his annual base salary for the applicable fiscal year.
-Pursuant to the employment agreement, we granted Dr. Daniels an option to purchase up to 1,250 shares of our common stock.
-The option vested with respect to one-third of the underlying shares on the one-year anniversary of the grant date, and thereafter will vest in equal monthly installments over a two-year period.
+Pursuant to the employment agreement, Dr. Daniels received an annual base salary of AUD\$492,000 and he was entitled to receive a performance bonus with a target of up to 40% of his annual base salary for the applicable fiscal year.
+Pursuant to the employment agreement, we granted Dr. Daniels an option to purchase up to 139 shares of our common stock.
+The option vested with respect to one-third of the underlying shares on the one-year anniversary of the grant date, and thereafter vested in equal monthly installments over a two-year period.
 Effective January 1, 2023, Dr. Daniels' annual base salary was increased to AUD\$511,680.
+Effective July 1, 2024, Dr. Daniels' annual base salary was increased to AUD\$671,212.